 If a vSwitch is created on the physical port, disable and enable the physical port using the below command for the iSER driver to pick up the IP address.

-C:\Users\Administrator> restart-netadapter <physical port name> i.
-To start the initiator configuration, go to Control Panel and click iSCSI Initiator in Administrative Tools.
+C:\Users\Administrator> restart-netadapter <physical port name>

 2.3. iSER Target Discovery and Login

 The following example describes the method to discover and login to iSER target using the Chelsio iSER interface: